godot-rust/book/src/godot-api/builtins.md

 ## Arrays and dictionaries

-Godot's linear collection type is `Array<T>`.
-It is generic over its element type `T`, which can be one of the supported Godot types (generally anything that can be represented by `Variant`).
+Godot's linear collection type is [`Array<T>`][api-array].
+It is generic over its element type `T`, which can be one of the supported Godot types
+(generally anything that can be represented by `Variant`).
 A special type `VariantArray` is provided as an alias for `Array<Variant>`, which is used when the element type is dynamically typed.

-`Dictionary` is a key-value store, where both keys and values are `Variant`.
-Godot does currently not support generic dictionaries, although this feature is [under discussion][godot-generic-dicts].
+[`Dictionary`][api-dictionary] is a key-value store, where both keys and values are `Variant`.
+Godot currently does not support generic dictionaries, although this feature is [under discussion][godot-generic-dicts].

 Arrays and dictionaries can be constructed using three macros: